This takes place two years before the current story line.

 We probably should have gotten up started home, but instead, we spent the next while hanging out on the bench in comfortable silence.

 Much thanks to Jet-Poop and Pandeism Fish for letting me play with their toys.
-Merry Christmas, happy holidays, and happy end of the fiscal fourth quarter, all.
+Merry Christmas, happy holidays, and happy end of the fiscal first quarter, all.